microsoft/vscode-docs/docs/java/java-webapp.md

 ### Build and deploy to a Web App

-The deploy process leverages the [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension (installed along with the Azure Functions extension as a dependency) and you need to sign in with your Azure subscription.
+The deploy process leverages the [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension (installed along with the Azure App Service extension as a dependency) and you need to sign in with your Azure subscription.
 If you do not have an Azure subscription, [sign up today](https://azure.microsoft.com//free/?b=16.48) for a free 30 day account and get $200 in Azure Credits to try out any combination of Azure services.

 To sign in to Azure, run **Azure: Sign In** from the **Command Palette** (`kb(workbench.action.showCommands)`).
 You can then sign in to your account using the **Device Login** flow.
 Select **Copy & Open** to open your default browser.